Snig162000/opti-fit/README.md

 # 🏋️‍♂️ OptiFit – Your Ultimate Workout Companion
-OptiFit is a fitness-focused web app that helps users discover and manage workouts efficiently.
+OptiFit is a fitness-focused Next.js web application that helps users discover and manage workouts efficiently.
 With an intuitive UI and a favorites feature, it simplifies fitness planning.

 ## 🚀 Features
 - **Browse a variety of workouts**